HackBulgaria/AngularJS-1/day2/README.md

 - `stopPropagation` - a boolean flag, which when set to `false` will stop the event propagation

 The second argument of the callbacks should be the data passed to `$broadcast` or `$emit`.

+In step 4. you're going to implement "Chain of Responsibilities", for further information check the following [wiki article](https://en.wikipedia.org/wiki/Chain-of-responsibility_pattern).